metdxt/urd/docs/src/tools/lsp-spellcheck.md

 ## How It Works

-The spellcheck system uses [SymSpell](https://github.com/wolfgarbe/SymSpell) for fast approximate string matching against built-in dictionaries.
-Language detection is performed automatically via [whatlang](https://github.com/grstreten/whatlang), so the server can handle scripts written in different natural languages.
+The spellcheck system uses [SymSpell](https://github.com/wolfgarbe/SymSpell) for fast approximate string matching.
+Language detection is performed automatically via [whatlang](https://github.com/grstrz/whatlang-rs), so the server can handle scripts written in different natural languages.

+Dictionaries are **not** embedded in the binary.
+Instead, they are downloaded lazily from the [hermitdave/FrequencyWords](https://github.com/hermitdave/FrequencyWords) corpus the first time a language is used, and cached locally under `{cache_dir}/urd-spellcheck/` (e.g. `~/.cache/urd-spellcheck/` on Linux).
+This means **network access is required on first use** of each language.
+Subsequent runs use the cached dictionaries.

 Spellcheck runs **on save** (not on every keystroke) to avoid the latency of dictionary lookups during interactive editing.
 Diagnostics from the spellcheck pass appear alongside the regular analysis diagnostics with the source tag `urd-spell`.